google/WebFundamentals/src/content/en/tools/chrome-devtools/console/get-started.md

 ### Run JavaScript to view and change a page

+DevTools lets you pause a script in the middle of its execution.
+While you're paused, you can use the **Console** to view and change the page at that moment in time.
+This makes for a powerful debugging workflow.
+See [Get Started With Debugging JavaScript][Debugging] for an interactive tutorial.

+[Debugging]: /web/tools/chrome-devtools/javascript/

 The **Console** also has a set of convenience functions that make it easier to interact with a page.
 For example: